Dear Your Teen:

-How should I approach it the situation without coming across as judgmental or like I am telling her what to do?
+How should I approach the situation without coming across as judgmental or like I am telling her what to do?

 I really admire what you have tried to accomplish with your daughter.
-The discussion of relationships and the complicated feelings that are invariably present is always difficult.
+The discussion of teenage relationship problems and the complicated feelings that are invariably present is always difficult.
 Now add a young teen daughter and a mother and the discussion becomes exponentially complicated.
 I have to say—I love how you approached your daughter.
 You gave her an opportunity to talk about her feelings and in my opinion it does not sound like you came across as judgmental.
 Your daughter shrugged and got a bit defensive in response to your attempt to engage her in conversation.
 That is not a problematic response at all.

 Teen Dating Advice

 I also agree with you that it is important for your daughter to be empathic in this situation.
 It is important that she is aware of not only her own feelings but to also consider those of her boyfriend.
-Keep in mind, however, that your daughter is only 14 years old and is very new to the dance of relationships.
+Keep in mind, however, that your daughter is only 14 years old and is very new to the dance of teenage relationships.
 She is likely sorting out her own feelings toward her boyfriend and is not ready to have a discussion with him yet.